 A: By default, the X Windows system on Debian Linux does not allow

 connections to the X server via TCP.
 You need to search through the

 config files in /etc/X11 and its subdirectories, and wherever you find

 the string "-nolisten tcp", delete it.

-Q:I typed characters in the Navigator listener pane (at the bottom of the screen) and the Navigator command menus no longer function --
+Q:I typed characters in the Navigator listener pane (at the bottom of the screen) and the Navigator command menus no longer function -- what do I do?

 A: Type ^Z (hold down the Control key and then strike the "Z"

 key).
 The ^Z character is a convenient way to abort out of certain